badd-labs/badd-labs/lab3/README.md

 $ cp -r lab1/bkc_data sdfs_lab
 ```

-* In this lab, you need to enable RPC after you start `geth`
+* In this lab, you need to enable RPC on your `geth` terminal after you start `geth`

 ```
 > admin.startRPC()